Fudbuunild/QuizzerSPA/README.md

-About : single page application,this program in which you can create questions to answer existing ones,technologies I used React(Redux,React-Redux,Redux-thunk,React-Router)
+About : single page application,this program in which you can create questions to answer existing ones,technologies I used React(Redux,React-Redux,Redux-thunk,React-Router,Axios) + Firebase Rest Api

 ### `yarn start`